Tips for a

 Have concerns about breastfeeding in public?
 Ask WIC staff.

-Did you know? did you know
+Did you know?

 Most over the counter and prescription medicines are safe while nursing.
 Ask WIC staff or your baby’s doctor about any medicines (even birth control pills, cold medication, aspirin, etc.) you’re taking.